drewbolles/website/content/blog/how-to-structure-your-next-sass-project.md

 ---
-title: 'How to structure your next Sass project'
+title: How to structure your next Sass project
-description: "I wanted to write a quick post about how I'm structuring my projects recently.
-I develop in Sass, so this is what this article will focus on, but the core can be applied to any preprocessor or even sites using basic CSS. (gasp!)"
+description: I wanted to write a quick post about how I'm structuring my projects recently.
+I develop in Sass, so this is what this article will focus on, but the core can be applied to any preprocessor or even sites using basic CSS. (gasp!)
+image: /uploads/alain-pham-p_qvsf7yodw-unsplash.jpg
-date: '2013-12-22T12:00:00Z'
+date: 2013-12-22T12:00:00Z
 comments: true
 ---